Dorothy Emmet Lectures

 The Dorothy Emmet Lectures commemorate Dorothy Emmet, an eminent mid-20th Century philosopher and head of the Philosophy Department at Manchester for over 20 years.
 The lectures are aimed at the general public and require no prior knowledge of philosophy.

 The 2021 lecture was presented by Miranda Fricker, on 'How is forgiveness a gift?'.
-It took place in March and will soon be available to view, with subtitles, on our main Dorothy Emmet Lectures page.
+You can watch a video (with subtitles) below.
+For previous speakers and more information about Dorothy Emmet see our main Dorothy Emmet Lectures page.